vzeizer/CourseraFlask/README.md

 - 8a: Modifying the server.py file in order to pass in the linting process by using PyLint.
 ![Logo](images/8a_server_modified.png)

-- 8b: Snapshot of the static code analysis, showing that it ran successfully, scoring 10 of 10.
+- 8b: Snapshot of the static code analysis, showing that it ran successfully, scoring 10 out of 10.
 ![Logo](images/8b_static_code_analysis.png)

 ## Conclusions